 We offer EIS training as part of our basic service at no additional cost to the Government.
 Our training includes experienced instructors, classroom and laboratory style training, and web-based training.
-Our user-friendly Learning Management System (LMS), , helps users explore the MetTel EIS Portal capabilities and immediately apply learned material to complete tasks via the MetTel EIS Portal.
+Our user-friendly Learning Management System (LMS), helps users explore the MetTel EIS Portal capabilities and immediately apply learned material to complete tasks via the MetTel EIS Portal.

 Our training team is part of our Customer Support Office (CSO) and coordinates and delivers all required BSS training, including specialized training to OCOs, CORs, and other authorized Government users for the overall contract and individual Task Orders.
-Our Training and Executive Director for Director, Development and Technology Strategy, work closely together to design training and supervise the development of intuitive interfaces and icons in the MetTel EIS Portal that enhance the user experience and reduce training time.
+Our Training Director, work closely together to design training and supervise the development of intuitive interfaces and icons in the MetTel EIS Portal that enhance the user experience and reduce training time.